Skip to content

 3 Complete your audition

-For those who progress beyond the prescreen round, initial callbacks will be conducted via Zoom in December and early January.
+For those who progress beyond the prescreen round, initial callbacks will be conducted via Zoom in January.
 Students will be emailed a dance combination to record and upload prior to the audition.
 Students under final consideration will be invited to campus for a live audition.

 Be sure to review the audition requirements below.